sodadata/docs/soda-cl/anomaly-detection.md

 For example, if the model's confidence interval is `[10, 20]` and the `warning_ratio` is `0.1`, the upper warning range is `]20, 22]` and the lower warning range is `[9, 10[`.
 If the check result is within the warning ranges, Soda flags the check result as a warning.
 If you need wider warning ranges to decrease the amount of critical alerts, you can gradually increase the `warning_ratio` value to achieve your ideal range.

 The graph below illustrates how Soda computes the warning range.
-The yellow area represents the warning range and the warning ratio is 0.1.
-This means that if the model's confidence interval width is 10, the warning width is 1, as shown with blue and red arrows.
+The yellow area represents the warning range which is 10% of the confidence interval with as shown with blue and red arrows.

 ![warning-range](/assets/images/ad-warning-area.png){:height="700px" width="700px"}